JoshMerfeld/joshmerfeld.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on <u><a href="https://scholar.google.com/citations?user=wPPXKHcAAAAJ&hl=en">my Google Scholar profile</a>.</u> If you'd like to read one of these papers and do not have access ot them, please e-mail me!
+You can also find my articles on <u><a href="https://scholar.google.com/citations?user=wPPXKHcAAAAJ&hl=en">my Google Scholar profile</a>.</u> If you'd like to read one of these papers and do not have access to them, please e-mail me!
 <br>